 Through his hard work and guidance Dr. Killian has helped add a Masters in Substance Abuse Studies which helps to successfully prepare graduates for the process of certification.

-Dr. Nina Michalikova received her PH.D. in Sociology from Texas Women's University in 2013, with emphases in social inequality, statistics and research methodology.
-She completed her M.A. in Sociology at Texas Women's University in 2009 and her M.A. in Journalism at Comenius University in Bratislava, Slovakia, in 2003.
+Dr. Nina Michalikova received her PH.D. in Sociology from Texas Woman's University in 2013, with emphasis in social inequality, statistics and research methodology.
+She completed her M.A. in Sociology at Texas Woman's University in 2009 and her M.A. in Journalism at Comenius University in Bratislava, Slovakia, in 2003.